 How to play Block dominoes

-If at any point you can’t play a domino, you must draw from the boneyard until you find a playable domino.
+If at any point you can’t play a domino, you must draw from the boneyard until you find a playable alternative.
 The game ends when one player lays their last domino, or the game becomes ‘blocked’ because neither player can make a legal move.

-Regardless of whether the round is blocked or a player clears their hand (called ‘dominoing’), the round winner earns points equal to the number of individual pips left on the dominoes in the other players’ hands.
+Regardless of whether the round is blocked or a player clears their hand (called ‘dominoing’), the round winner earns points equal to the number of individual pips on the dominoes in the other players’ hands.
 Play repeats until you reach 100 – and crown a winner.

 How to play Straight dominoes

 Straight dominoes (a.k.a.
 Draw dominoes) starts much like a game of Block dominoes.
-Two to four players begin by drawing seven dominoes from a face-down boneyard, then take it in turns to lay matching domino halves end to end.
-In this variant, however, you score points any time you lay a domino that means all the dominoes with exposed ends add up to a multiple of five.
+Two to four players begin by drawing seven dominoes from a face-down boneyard, then they take it in turns to lay matching domino halves end to end.

 Say, for example, that there are four exposed ends in your line of play – the initial domino played, two ends on a spinner, and the end of the main line of dominoes.
 If the pips on each of the exposed halves added up to 25, you would score 25 points.
 The aim here is to score points as you go, rather than empty your hand and count points at the end.